muditsen/DailyCodingProblemKotlin/README.md

 13)  **Day 13** : Given an integer k and a string s, find the length of the longest substring that contains at most k distinct characters.

 14)  **Day 14** : The area of a circle is defined as πr^2.
 Estimate π to 3 decimal places using a Monte Carlo method.

+15)  **Day 18** : The area of a circle is defined as πr^2.
+Estimate π to 3 decimal places using a Monte Carlo method.

 ## Others